pvl-k/DWH-Course-Final-Work/README.md

 4. Dim_Aircrafts - aircraft catalog
 5. Dim_Airports - directory of airports
 6. Dim_Tariff - tariff catalog (Economy / business, etc.)

+## Data quality validation

+For each table in the warehouse, you need to come up with and implement at least 3-4 data quality validations.
+For example, the actual departure date cannot be greater than today.
+A description of each check should be in the documentation.
+Low-quality rows should be written to separate rejected tables.